mayapruitt/Thesis_2020/readme.md

-# Setup
+# CONCEPT

-This site builds off of last weeks CRUD assignment, but with slightly more app-specific functionality and with the addition of a MongoDB database.
+This project builds off of the last two assignments in Dynamic Web Development and also serves as a first prototype of my thesis.

+The concept is to create an interactive experiment about creativity that becomes more accessible to the general public via the web.

+# SETUP

 You can visit this site at any time [here](https://pruitt-as5-databases.glitch.me) on glitch.